Riders to the Sea (film)

-Riders to the Sea is a British short film, shot in 1935 in Ireland.
-It is based on 1904 play of the same name, written by John Millington Synge.
+Riders to the Sea is a British short film, filmed in 1935 in Ireland.
+It is based on the 1904 play of the same name, written by John Millington Synge.
 It was directed by Brian Desmond Hurst with Sara Allgood and Denis Johnston in the title roles.

 Plot

 A story set in a fishing community in Western Ireland.
 It concerns Maurya, a woman who loses her husband and her sons at the sea.